vickOnRails/whereapi-documentation/docs/basics.md

 curl https://whereapis-africa.herokuapp.com/api/
 ```

 You don't need an API key for this.
-It's just to basically check that you can get to the API.
-Once this works, you'll want generate your API keys and ensure they work.
+Once this works, you'll want to generate your API keys and ensure they work.
 Try to get all the countries (This is protected and will require your API keys).

 ```bash
 curl https://whereapis-africa.herokuapp.com/api/countries